-We are confident that through our commitment to continuous improvement that the current 4 areas of focus, Education, Supplies, Water, and Hygiene provide the greatest investment in opportunity.
+We are confident that through our commitment to continuous improvement that the current three areas of focus, Education, Supplies, and Hygiene provide the greatest investment in opportunity.

 There are many great organizations, many who we have worked with, that offer sponsorships for orphans.
 While we have done this as well, we believe we have a unique opportunity to assist in education.

 Most Ugandan students are able to receive primary school education through these other programs and state-sponsored schools.
 We have found that funding for secondary school becomes very expensive for most Ugandans.